 Artist and art historian Amy Dyson emphasizes minimalism in her art.
 She has a preference for single brushstroke paintings and Ensō.
-Dyson's Zen approach is always "in the moment" and she often demonstrates her processes to guests.
+Dyson's Zen approach is always "in the moment" and she often shares the origins of her techniques and methodologies to studio guests.

 East Studio at One Zen Place